Willi Baumeister: Life

-Born in Stuttgart in 1889, Baumeister completed an apprenticeship as a decorative painter in his native city from 1905 to 1907, followed by military service (fall 1907–1908).
-During his apprenticeship, Baumeister also began art studies at the Stuttgart Art Academy (Königlich Württembergische Akademie) (1905–1906), attended Robert Poetzelberger’s drawing class, and took additional lessons from Josef Kerschensteiner.
+Baumeister completed an apprenticeship as a decorative painter in his native city from 1905 to 1907, followed by military service fall 1907–1908.
+During his apprenticeship, Baumeister also began art studies at the Stuttgart Art Academy (Königlich Württembergische Akademie) from 1905 to 1906, attended Robert Poetzelberger’s drawing class, and took additional lessons from Josef Kerschensteiner.
 In 1906 he resumed his apprenticeship and, in 1907, completed the trade test.